Try Drip free for 14 days

 Configure Your Workflow

-If you choose to build your own, make sure to select the Trigger that applies to your ecommerce integration.
+If you choose to build your own, make sure to select the Trigger that applies to your ecommerce provider.

 Edit Your Trigger